-Hamedan is believed to be one among the oldest Iranian cities and one of the world’s ancient greatest cities.
+Hamedan is believed to be one of the oldest Iranian cities and one of the world’s greatest ancient cities, is the capital of Hamedan Province of Iran.
 “Amazing” is the only word that can be used to describe the beauty of this mystical place.
 It’s the distinct nature of the ancient city and its historic sites attract tourists during the summer.
 Hamedan’s main drawcard for visitors is its nearness to the Ali Sadr Cave -which is one of the world’s largest water caves in the world.

-Tehran is the capital of Iran and Hamedan is located approximately 360 kilometers to the southwest of Tehran.
+Hamedan is located approximately 360 kilometres to the southwest of Tehran, which is the capital of Iran.
 Sitting on a high plain of 1,850 meters above sea level, the highlight of this city is its green mountainous area in the foothills of the 3,574-meter Alvand Mountain.

-Coming to the weather, the Midwest part of Iran, Hamedan in the month of August it is politely cool, but freezing cold during December to March.
+Located in the midwest part of Iran, Hamedan is cool during the month of August but freezing cold from December to March.
 In the summer the weather is mild, pleasant, and mostly sunny.
 The vast plains of the north and northeast of the Hamedan province are influenced by strong winds, that almost last throughout the year.
 This makes Hamedan city one of the coldest cities in Iran.

 History of Hamedan

-Hamedan was destroyed during the Timurid invasion.
+The city of Hamedan has seen many ups and downs in history.
+When Timurids invaded the city of Hamedan, they destroyed most parts of the city.
 And thereafter, in the 18th century, the city was surrendered to the Ottomans.
 But due to ‘Nader Shah e Afshar’, one of the most powerful rulers of the nation, Hamedan was cleared of invaders with the peace treaty between Iran and the Ottomans and the city was returned to Iran.